FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-SigSlot.rst

 To automatically connect object signals and service slots, it is possible to override the method ``IService::getObjSrvConnections()``.
-Please note that to be effective the attribute "autoconnect" of the service must be set to "yes" in the xml configuration (see :ref:`Object-Service_example`).
+Please note that to be effective the attribute "autoconnect" of the service must be set to "yes" in the xml configuration (see :ref:`App-config`).
 The default implementation of this method connect the ``s_MODIFIED_SIG`` object signal to the ``s_UPDATE_SLOT`` slot.